Nick3C/pinyin-toolkit/pinyin/sample_decks/sample_decks_readme.txt

 Text-to-speech audio will be added automatically once you set it up as per the readme file.

 You should wipe the sample cards before use (9 and 21 cards respectively).

+The zip file contains the original copies of the decks in case you make accidental changes.